SkylineCommunications/dataminer-docs/connector-help/connector_help/Arris_CORView_EMS.md

 ## Usage

-This driver has only one page.
+This connector has only one page.

 ### Alarms

 This page displays the **Alarm** table, which is updated when SNMP traps are received.
 It contains a button to **Remove All** the alarms of the table.
 It also has a parameter to **Remove all Alarms by Interface** with a drop-down list showing the available choices.

-If the driver receives an alarm/trap with severity "*Clear*", it will update the severity in the relevant row and then remove the alarm from the table.
+If the connector receives an alarm/trap with severity "*Clear*", it will update the severity in the relevant row and then remove the alarm from the table.

 The display key of the table is composed of the following data, which comes directly from the **trap bindings**: